 Where to Stay in Playa del Carmen

 The only problem with this luxurious condo is that you’ll never want to leave the building.
 But, if you do manage to tear yourself away, you’ll be just a few blocks from the action.
-The building is located near Constituyentes and 20th Avenue, meaning it’s just 4 blocks from the beach.
+The building is located on 20th Avenue and Calle 14 bis, meaning it’s just 5 blocks from the beach.
 It’s also within easy walking distance of anywhere else you may want to go in Playa del Carmen.

-The spacious one-bedroom offers a ton of light from floor to ceiling windows.
-The bedroom has a king-sized bed, and the bathroom is equipped with a luxurious rain showerhead.
+The spacious one-bedroom offers a ton of light from floor-to-ceiling windows.
+The bedroom has a king-sized bed, and the living room features two futons that can accommodate additional guests.
 There is also a fully equipped kitchen, and the building features a rooftop pool and a gym!
 Additionally, the complex holds a spa, a business center, and laundry facilities.